yuqing0304/DLM_exp/README.md

    git clone https://github.com/yuqing0304/DLM_exp.git
    cd DLM_exp
    ```
-4. Then, we can run a game, for example, communicating with an impatient listener (Impa) with the RNN architecture (rnn) using the verb-final language (final) of half meaning space (halfSM):
+4. Then, we can run a game, for example, communicating with an impatient listener (Impa) with the RNN architecture (rnn) using the verb-final subject-modified language (finalSM) of half meaning space (half):
     ```bash
    cd DLM_exp_impa/DLM_halffinalSMrnnImpa
    sbatch run.sh